 Embassy of Japan in Washington DC

-The Japan Information & Culture Center (JICC), Embassy of Japan, is seeking a highly motivated, team-oriented individual for the position of Cultural Affairs Coordinator.
+The Japan Information & Culture Center (JICC), Embassy of Japan, is seeking a highly motivated, team-oriented individual for the position of Film Coordinator.
 The main responsibilities of this position include coordinating film screenings on behalf of the JICC and supporting Japanese cinema-related events such as film festivals, film series, lectures, and Q&As.
 Please see below for a more detailed list of responsibilities.

 Please note: Candidate must be a U.S. citizen or a U.S. green card holder.
 Screening will begin immediately and will continue until the position is filled.
 Only successful candidates will be contacted.
 All candidates will be subject to background checks and security clearance.

-- Draft speeches, statements, remarks, and correspondence as necessary.
+- Draft emails, newsletters, speeches, statements, remarks, and other correspondence as necessary

-- Monitor and report on news coverage related to Japan, Japanese culture, and coverage of JICC events in the media
+- Keep and maintain updates on news coverage related to Japan, Japanese culture, and coverage of JICC events in the media

 - Other responsibilities as needed.